Databricks

 Allowed IP addresses

 Depending on your Databricks IP access settings, you might need to add Census IP addresses to your allowlist.
 To find IP addresses of your region, see Census IP addresses.
-To learn more on setting your network policy on Databricks, see the Databricks documentation.
+To learn more about setting your network policy on Databricks, see the Databricks documentation.

 Add connections